TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Includes/Index.rst

 The "source" parameter points to the source of the included content.
 The string before the first ":" (in the example it is the word "FILE") will determine which source the content is coming from.
-This is the only option available:
+These options are available:

 .. ### BEGIN~OF~SIMPLE~TABLE ###